telerik/blazor-docs/components/breadcrumb/data-binding.md

 ## Data Bindings

-The properties of a Breadcrumb item match directly to a field of the model the Breadcrumb is bound to.
-You provide that relationship by providing the name of the field from which the corresponding information is present.
+The properties of a Breadcrumb item map directly to fields from the Breadcrumb model.
+You define that relationship by providing the names of the fields where the corresponding information is present.
 To do this, use the properties in the main `TelerikBreadcrumb` tag:

 * TextField => Text